avwuff/tdesktop/README.md

 # Telegram Desktop – Official Messenger - AvWuff Edition

+NOTE: THIS PROJECT IS ABANDONED.
+Working with the tdesktop repository is an excersize in frustration and even just making maintainence releases takes hours and hours.
+Not worth the hassle.
+Feel free to implement my changes into your own release.

 Differences in AvWuff Edition of Telegram Desktop:
 - Added 'GIFs' Shared Media option
 - Sticker display window (when clicking a sticker in the chat) shows them much larger